 Bachelor of Science in Public Health

-Before you earn your public health degree, you’ll put your theoretical knowledge to work in real-world circumstances.
-You will complete two fieldwork placements at health–related sites for a total of 600 hours.
+Students pursuing this degree will research, interpret and use health data in real-world circumstances through fieldwork placements at public health–related organizations and agencies in the community.
 The practical experience you gain will deepen and refine your understanding of public health from the institutional perspective.